STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 application, where it is collected and written to a file, one file for each logging category.

-Each logging category can be customized at two levels, the parameters for each are stored in the ini configuration sections ``hpx.logging.CATEGORY`` and ``hpx.logging.console.CATEGORY`` (where ``CATEGORY`` is the category shortcut as listed in the table above).
+Each logging category can be customized at two levels.
+The parameters for each are stored in the ini configuration sections ``hpx.logging.CATEGORY`` and ``hpx.logging.console.CATEGORY`` (where ``CATEGORY`` is the category shortcut as listed in the table above).
 The former influences logging at the source